Paintbrush Lily | A South African Flower that Captivated 18th-Century Europe

 Watering

-Water when the surface of the soil is dry.
-It dislikes excessive moisture, so reduce watering in winter.
+Water when the surface of the soil has dried.
+As it dislikes excessive moisture, reduce watering during winter.

 Soil